transistormuncher/flex/README.md

 For each asset, FlexPower produces a production forecast.
 This forecast is updated every hour and is stored as a json.
 The production is forecasted for the next 24 hours with an hourly resolution.
 Each point represents the average power produced by the asset over a given hour in the future.
-The format is as follows:
+The values are in kilowatt and the format is as follows:

 ```json
 {